NikitaPishel/live-sim/README.md

 The project has a range of features designed for model's efficiency and adaptability:

 1. **Hybrid NN Architecture:**
    Combines features of both **Recurrent Neural Networks** and **Feedforward Neural Networks**.
-The model supports looped structures in a larger system, giving more dynamic adaptability for varied tasks.
+The model supports looped structures in a larger system, giving more dynamic and adaptive system for varied tasks.

 2. **Customizability:**
    The model is highly flexible.
-Its core can be trained and used in any imaginable task and will stay with no changes.
-This allows to use it in a wide range of tasks, from education and grocery to engineering and military.
+Its core can be trained and used in any imaginable task.

 3. **Efficiency:**
-   For its structure it gives optimal results by using a list of different algorithms and structures.
+   For its structure and python specifics it gives optimal results.

 ## Contact